Growyourbrand.net Reference notes on brand consequence May 2026

 Warmth, value, construction, youth, movement, and approachable energy.

-Orange is useful when the brand needs to feel active without feeling severe.
+Orange is useful when the brand needs to read as active without reading severe.
 It can turn a store, app, package, or channel into a warmer decision point.

 Read guide